wiremod/wirebox/README.md

 ## Current status

+Broken while we migrate from 2023's Entity system to the new Scene system, and adapt to the removal of what little official addon support existed before.

+For the old version using the Entity system, see [2023-entity-system](https://github.com/wiremod/wirebox/tree/2023-entity-system) branch.

-Early WIP (as is S&box itself), compiles as of August 2023.
+Early WIP (as is S&box itself):

 - Wiring Tool is equivalent to G-Wiremod's non-Adv version, with basic Debugger and Gate spawning functionalities too
 - Outputs: Buttons, GPS, Gyroscope, Ranger, Speedometer, and a Wire Keyboard (effectively a Pod Controller with a builtin vehicle)